-As this example shows, you can map a timezone string to an existing string plus offset value.
-You can also just map one TZ string directly to another.
+As this example shows, you can map a timezone string to an existing string plus its offset value.
+You can also map one TZ string directly to another.

 When mapping timezone strings, be sure to handle both summer and winter versions of the time zones.
-If mapping EST, also map EDT, for example - depending on whatever your local pairs are.
+For example, if you map Eastern Standard Time, you must also map Eastern Daylight Time.
 Test your software to see what timezone strings it produces.